rkhleics/nhs-ei.website/README.md

 ## 2. Install using a virtual environment [recommended for development work]

-You will need a package on your machine to be able to setup a virual environment such as python -m venv, virtualenv or Pipenv.
+You will need a package on your machine to be able to setup a virtual environment such as python -m venv, virtualenv or Pipenv.
 This example will use Pipenv

 Create your virtual environment. the python version should be 3.8
 ```
 pipenv install -r requirements.dev
 ```
-depending on your local python setup you may need to specify the verion of python to use for the virtual environment...
+depending on your local python setup you may need to specify the version of python to use for the virtual environment...
 ```
 pipenv install -r requirements.dev --python 3.8
 ```